Close Menu

 The core problem has often been a mismatch between the software’s potential and the hardware’s limitations.
 This clunky interface hampers the intelligence it’s supposed to demonstrate.
 It’s like trying to run a supercomputer on a potato: the brilliance is there, but the container can’t handle it.

 Jony Ive, however, operates on a different plane.
 His design philosophy, honed over decades at Apple, prioritises aesthetics and the perfect harmony between form and function.
-Imagine that meticulous attention is applied to hardware designed from the ground up to embody AI truly.

 A quick study of the shortcomings of previous AI hardware — complex interfaces, limited contextual awareness, and often forced attempts to integrate AI into existing formats — could provide Ive with fertile ground for innovation.
 He can create the objects we desire, and now, potentially, AI can influence the function of those objects in truly transformative ways.